tuanrpt/tuanrpt.github.io/index.md

 ## News
+<span style="color:blue">May 2022:</span> Our paper "Cycle Class Consistency with Distributional Optimal Transport and Knowledge Distillation for Unsupervised Domain Adaptation" has been accepted to UAI 2022.

 <span style="color:blue">July 2021:</span> Our paper "STEM: An approach to Multi-source Domain Adaptation with Guarantees" has been accepted to ICCV 2021.

 <span style="color:blue">May 2021:</span> Our paper "LAMDA: Label Matching Deep Domain Adaptation" has been accepted to ICML 2021.